RcrossF/YerbClassifier/README.md

 # Labeling
 To label the dataset I used Azure's dataset labeling tool because of it's freeness and cool advertised auto-labeling feature where it generates its own models and predicts labels as you go.

 That was a complete lie.
-While the labeling web tool works well the ML assistance actually broke the UI and made it impossible to tag any image.
+While the labeling web tool works well, the ML assistance actually broke the UI and made it impossible to tag any image.
 This was thrown out and I went back to pure manual tagging.
 Overall it felt unfinished and I can't recommend anyone use it for serious tasks.
 For example why on earth do I have to click in the image EACH TIME to use hotkeys, and why can I only have 9 hotkeys that I can't customize whatsoever?
 (Class and key are chosen for you) Also for the love of god why can I not use hotkeys while zoomed in?
-I'm suspicious the testing for this web UI was cu
+I don't think the devs have ever actually used their website.

 Anyways,